Punitive Damages Vs. Compensatory Damages: What’s the Difference Under West Virginia Law?

 West Virginia’s Punitive Damages Cap

 In 2015, West Virginia changed its punitive damages laws with Section 55-7-29.
-The aim of these changes was to limit the amount of punitive damages that a plaintiff may be entitled to on the one hand, and to put a cap on the potential punitive damages a defendant may have to pay on the other.
+These changes aimed to limit the amount of punitive damages a plaintiff may be entitled to on the one hand and to put a cap on the potential punitive damages a defendant may have to pay.
 Section 55-7-29(c) of the West Virginia Code states that, “The amount of punitive damages that may be awarded in a civil action may not exceed the greater of four times the amount of compensatory damages or $500,000, whichever is greater.”

 In other words, if a plaintiff was injured by a drunk driver and the jury awarded her $200,000 in compensatory damages, the most the plaintiff could recover in punitive damages would be four times that amount, which is $800,000.
 That would bring the plaintiff’s total damages to $1,000,000.

 Compensatory Damages in Personal Injury Claims

 Under West Virginia law, compensatory damages compensate a plaintiff for the harms and losses he or she suffered because of another’s tortious conduct (typically, negligence).
 For example, a person injured in a car accident by a negligent driver is the plaintiff.
 He can recover compensatory damages from that negligent driver (known as the defendant) for his losses.